-Clinics and Research in Hepatology and Gastroenterology publishes high quality papers in the field of hepatology and gastroenterology in English language.
+Clinics and Research in Hepatology and Gastroenterology publishes high-quality original research papers in the field of hepatology and gastroenterology.
 The editors put the accent on rapid communication of new research and clinical developments and so called "hot topic" issues.
-Following a clear Editorial line, besides original articles and case reports, each issue features editorials, commentaries, a seminar, mini-reviews, pictorial reviews and several keynotes.
+Following a clear Editorial line, besides original articles and case reports, each issue features editorials, commentaries and reviews.
 The journal encourages research and discussion between all those involved in the specialty on an international level.
-Articles in press are online and indexed in the international databases (Current Contents, Pubmed, Scopus, Science Direct).
+All articles are peer reviewed by international experts, the articles in press are online and indexed in the international databases (Current Contents, Pubmed, Scopus, Science Direct).

 EDITORIALS are invited comments on topically issues in liver diseases or major articles published in the journal or elsewhere.
 The length of an editorial should not exceed 1,500 words excluding references.
 Please limit reference count to a maximum of 20 references.
 A table and a figure can be included.
 Please provide a title page.

 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

 Ensure that the following items are present:One author has been designated as the corresponding author with contact details:

 All necessary files have been uploaded: